Have questions? We're here to help!

 View or download the Toronto Cycling Map to find a route using bike lanes.

 Cyclists under the age of 18 must wear a helmet while riding.
 Although adults 18 years and older are not required by law to wear a helmet, all riders should wear a helmet to reduce the risk of head injury in case of an accident.
+Please note, rides on a e-bike require use of a helmet as per government regulations, it's the law.

 Ride with traffic